 First, we need to understand why we crave sugar.

-1. You aren't eating enough nutrient dense food and crave a quick fix.
-If you haven't eaten enough nutrient-dense calories, your body's blood sugar levels are probably low and your energy is low, so you create a craving for sugar for that quick energy fix.
-The problem is, sugar spikes your blood sugar levels temporarily and comes crashing down shortly thereafter.
-If you do not feed your body with the proper nutrients for sustainable energy, you begin to crave more and more sugar and it becomes a habit.
+1. You aren’t eating enough nutrient dense food and crave a quick fix.
+If you haven’t eaten enough nutrient-dense calories, your body’s blood sugar levels are probably low.
+This makes your energy low, so you crave sugar for that quick energy fix.
+The problem is, sugar spikes your blood sugar levels temporarily and then you come crashing down shortly thereafter.
+If you do not feed your body the proper nutrients for sustainable energy, you will crave more and more sugar.

-2. You've made eating sugar a habit.
+2. You’ve made eating sugar a habit.
 Sugar is addictive.
-Every time we eat sweets, especially artificial and processed sugars, we get a dopamine rush, our insulin levels spike, creating a temporary rush of energy that makes us feel good.
-Like any drug, it's a temporary high that has consequences and it turns into a bad habit that can create weight gain, diabetes, quicker aging and a lot more health problems.
+Every time we eat sweets, especially artificial and processed sugars, we get a dopamine rush.
+Like any drug, it’s a temporary high that has consequences.
+It turns into a bad habit that can create weight gain, diabetes, quicker aging and a lot more health problems.
 The more insulin produced in the body the more fat production.
-Your body seeks to store sugar in the muscles, but when that is full, it stores sugar as fat.
-Processed sugars can even suppress hormones in your body that give you feeling of being full, which can cause you to eat an excess amount of junk food.
-If you find you are craving sugar, opt out for a healthy snack like a piece of fruit or nuts, because chances are, your body is depleted of nutrients that sustain long-term energy.
-Continuously eat throughout the day so that you are not craving quick energy.
-The rule of this is that if you avoid sugar for 21 days, you will curb the craving.
+Processed sugars can even suppress the hormones in your body that give you feeling of being full.
+So you are more likely to overeat.
+If you find yourself craving sugar, opt out for a healthy snack like a piece of fruit or nuts.

 3. You need for fiber in your diet.
 When your hormones are imbalanced, your body may crave sugar as a result of low insulin and leptin levels.
-The best way to get the sustainable energy you need and to help balance out your hormones is to eat fiber rich foods with complex carbohydrates.
-Complex carbohydrates take longer to break down into usable sugar, so your energy is sustained for a much longer period of time and does not spike insulin levels too high.
-On the other hand, if you are eating carbohydrates that are not fiber rich, like pasta and white rice, you're body is absorbing that food just like it would absorb sugar.
-Your body needs the fiber to satiate.
+The best way to get the sustainable energy you need and balance out your hormones, is to eat fiber rich foods with complex carbohydrates.
+Complex carbohydrates take longer to break down into usable sugar, so your energy is sustained.
+On the other hand, if you are eating carbohydrates that are not fiber rich, like pasta